mixelpixel/finShell/README.md

 Next up, I think I would like to combine the two into one table showing pertinent dividend details with the basic position.
 I am not entirely sure, however, that I fully grasp the math yet for teasing out what I expect vs. where it's going.
 I would also like to finesse how crypto is situated given the variable reward rates from staking (so I would want a mic of price and yield as a exit floor), but for now I need to go touch some grass since this is now in a useful state (as of Jan 1, 3:30pm MST)

 ## q1-25divDATES.sh
 Dividend Finance Scheduling data report.
 Note the asterisks on the Declaration Date to indicate stocks with near future declarations.
 When the Declaration Date matches the day the script is run, it will display a leading asterisk(*).
+Also, if the Pay Date is within five days, it will add a leading asterisk.
 In the example below, the report was run on 01/02/2025
 Example output:
 ```term
 > sh q1-25divDATES.sh